Ayms/node-Tor/README.md

 ## node-Tor Status :

-This repo is showing a working "proof of concept" version implementing on purpose partially the OP part (see the TODOs in the code), it can not be used as such.
+This repo is showing a working "proof of concept" version implementing partially the OP part (see the TODOs in the code), it can not be used as such.

 It does allow to establish n connections with the ORs, then n circuits for each connection and n streams for each circuit.
 In practice only a few connections and circuits are supposed to be opened, then trafic is streamed along these few circuits.

-The complete version is not public for now, please contact us.
+The complete version is not public for now, please contact us for more information.

 ## node-Tor OP :